meatpiesausage/open/README.md

     Better spacing and padding for mobile screens Arrow symbols (↑←→↓) for direction buttons to save space

+Holding movement keys down means that the player continually moves.
+Also added persistent messages.

 ## Requests
 Make the player area fit the screen.
 Holding down on the on screen button makes the player move.
 Maybe we try swipes instead?